 Keeping websites current

 "Over the years, I had also come across far too many 'forgotten' websites that had not been updated for years, they had become tired and totally uninformative.
-I'd viewed sites with old opening hours – for example, Christmas 2002 – some had broken links, contact forms that didn't work, as well as sites that didn't display properly on the latest browsers.
+I'd viewed sites with old opening hours, some had broken links, contact forms that didn't work, as well as sites that didn't display properly on the latest browsers.

-"After further research, I came to the conclusion that much of the time the reason for this is many businesses have no idea how to update their website or can't afford to keep asking a designer to update or rebuild their sites for them.
+"After further research, I concluded that the reason there were so many forgotten website is many businesses have no idea how to update their website or can't afford to keep asking a designer to update or rebuild their sites for them.

 "The final pieces of the jigsaw were the comments I heard from disgruntled business owners who felt they were being taken advantage of financially.
 Some were paying ridiculous amounts to 'SEO specialists' who promised to get them to the top of Google searches, yet one year later they still hadn't.
 Others were even paying their existing web design agency way too much money for simple updates.

 "The MD of one company told me he was paying £8,000 a year for SEO services.
-Another business owner asked his agency to set up a news page for him that he could update and he was quoted £1,000 – an inflated charge, especially in the current economic climate.
+Another business owner asked his agency to set up a news page for him that he could update and he was quoted £1,000!.

 "My mind was made up.
 I decided to set up a web maintenance, development and design consultancy and project management service that would give clear, honest and unbiased advice to businesses according to their requirements and budget.